PrestaShop/docs/development/components/grid/tutorials/customize-templates.md

 ## Templating architecture in Twig

-The templating of the component Grid is using Twig in PrestaShop 1.7.
+The templating of the Grid component uses Twig.
 As the component enforces a strict separation between the data and the rendering you never define template names or UI elements when defining a new Grid.

 We have created a Twig layer that is able to render Grid using the information from Grid that is formatted in Grid presenter.